timgurto/Hellas/doc/glossary.md

 **gather**, when the user performs an action on an object in order to extract items from it.
 Some objects can be gathered multiple times before they disappear.

+**gear**, an item that can be worn by the character in a special slot, and that may provide bonuses to the character's stats

+**gear slot**, one of a set of slots in a special container that each user has access to, in addition to his inventory.
+Each gear slot is numbered, and only items specifying that slot number may be equipped in that slot.

 **material**, an item required by a recipe.
 When the recipe is used to craft an item, the materials disappear.

 **merchant object**, an object that allows exchanging one item type for another.
 Merchant objects also necessarily have inventory space, with which to collect payment.